robinef/disque-worker/README.md

 ## Introduction

 disque-worker is a small nodeJS worker system using the new Disque project (made by `@antirez` the creator of Redis).
 It's really basic for now but working fine.
-It's base on node-redis client since Disque is similar to Redis in terms of connectivity and command execution.
+It's based on node-redis client since Disque is similar to Redis in terms of connectivity and command execution.

 ## Requirement

 You should have [Disque](https://github.com/antirez/disque) server/cluster up and running.
-We assume its running locally on port 7711. (see install documentation on previous link)
+Let's assume its running locally on port 7711. (see install documentation on previous link)

 ## Installation